parvizi96/sendportal-plugin/gf-sendportal/readme.txt

 === Add on for SendPortal on Gravity Forms ===
+Plugin Name:Add on for SendPortal on Gravity Forms
-Contributors: Parisa Parvizi
+Contributors: pariiisaa75
 Tags: Add-on, Wordpress Plugin, Sendportal, gf-Plugin, Gravity Form Requires at least: 5.5
-Tested up to: 6.0
+Tested up to: 6.4
 Stable tag: 1.0
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gravity Form Pakat Add On for Integrate SendPortal API to Gravity Form
+Gravity Form SendPortal Add On for Integrate SendPortal API to Gravity Form

 == Description ==
 Using API send data from website to SendPortal API.